schneiti/searouter-osm/README.md

 depending on both the parameters set and the performance characteristics of the machine used to execute the application.

+The algorithm used for determining sea and land areas is based on a multi-threaded multi-level grid graph point-in-polygon check.
+The latter was proposed by [Li et al.](https://link.springer.com/chapter/10.1007/978-3-319-69487-0_5).

 **After the calculation of the grid graph a ```.fmi``` file containing the grid definition will be exported to the route directory of this project.** Its name is ```exported_grid.fmi```